SAGridOps/Documents/CSIR/SAGrid-Strategic-Plan.md

 ## Interaction and roles with respect to NICI components (CHPC, DIRISA, SANREN)

 The Meraka Institute of the CSIR[^CSIR] has played a central role in the development of the South African national cyberinfrastructure projects.
 The Centre for High-Performance Computing[^CHPC], the high-capacity South African National Research Network (SANREN)[^SANREN] and more recently, the Data-Intensive Research Infrastructure for South Africa (DIRISA)[^DIRISA].
-Merak also coordinates the national grid.
+Meraka also coordinates the national grid.
 SAGrid considers HPC and data centres *resource providers*, and has the role of enabling resource sharing between them.
 Virtual Research Communities (VRCs) are thus, through the services offered by SAGrid and AAROC, able to use any combination of resources provided by the relevant sites.
-The infrastructure coordination is thus an integrative, enabling activit and as such acts as a kind of "glue" between various resource providers (including its own constituents) and  large cyberinfrastructure projects (including NICI and other e-Infrastructure providers).
+The infrastructure coordination is thus an integrative, enabling activities and as such acts as a kind of "glue" between various resource providers (including its own constituents) and  large cyberinfrastructure projects (including NICI and other e-Infrastructure providers).

 The role of SAGrid, particularly in respect to core cyberinfrastructure is to